A Brief Intro to Sea to Sky

 - Evaluation.
 Demonstrating and communicating the return on investment.

-No matter what our role is at your event, we always go the extra mile to ensure we exceed your expectations.
+No matter what our role is at your conference or event, we always go the extra mile to ensure we exceed your expectations.
 In addition to our positive and professional attitude, we offer local, national, and international expertise and experience.

 Sea to Sky’s approach to association management is similar in that each special project undertaken relies on the basics of project management.
-We also support associations in day-to-day administration, board and financial management, and member retention and recruitment activities, amongst others, which relies on the principles and practices of program management where our focus is on meeting long-term strategic objectives.
+We also support associations in day-to-day administration, board and financial management, and member retention and recruitment activities, among others, which relies on the principles and practices of program management where our focus is on meeting long-term strategic objectives.
 We seamlessly become part of the association, working behind the scenes to ensure the success of the association and its members.

 Being Connected and Learning – Virtually